 William Edward George Pryse Wynne Powell 1899 - 1918

-This year, 2018, marks the centaury of the death of Billy Powell, the only son and heir of Captain and Mrs. Edward Powell, of Nanteos.
+2018, marked the centaury of the death of Billy Powell, the only son and heir of Captain and Mrs. Edward Powell, of Nanteos.
 His death was a great loss to the family and close community; and ending the line of the Powell family at Nanteos.

 William Edward George Pryse Wynne Powell was born on the 8 March 1899, at Betley House, a large Victorian Gothic house in Lyth Hill Road, Bayston Hill near Shrewsbury, at the home of medical surgeon Professor Ernest W White M.B.
 (London).

 William was known as Billy to his family and associates throughout his life but his father affectionately called him 'Ick'.

 An official christening photograph was taken on the day of his christening on the 26 April 1899, with his parents Edward Athelstan Lewis Powell and Margaret Louisa Joan (Pryse) Powell.
 Together with his grandparents Sir Pryse Pryse, Bart, of Gogerddan and his wife Louisa Joan (Lewes); and William Beauclerk Powell of and his wife Anna Maria (Lewis) of Nanteos, on the grounds at Nanteos.

 Above is Billy Powell aged about two years of age on his rocking horse that was kept in the cupboard near the nurseries on the second floor of Nanteos (and kept there for many years).

 Billy aged nine in 1908, on one of his favourite hunting horse